-Social networks are very useful in web project promotion and communication with the customers.
+Social networks are very useful in web project promotion and communication with customers.
 But they can be very handy as the source of media content for a website.
-Instagram is a natural photo stream of of visual experience and updates.
+Instagram is a natural photo stream of visual experience and updates.
 It would be a mistake to skip it as a media source for a web project.

-As usual, first thing that should be done – “Social photo blocks” plugin should be installed from the WordPress Plugins page.
+As usual, the first thing that should be done – the “Social photo blocks” plugin should be installed from the WordPress Plugins page.
 Or it can be downloaded from the plugin page and installed manually.

 As far as plugin should be integrated with your existing Instagram account/feed.
 To do this, you should have the following: